 Don’t try to trick or confuse your users into staying on your list.
 Messenger is about personalized communication and relationship building with customers, not forcing your content on those who don’t want it.
 Make the option to unsubscribe easy and obvious.
 The simplest way to do it is to make this one of your sponsored message’s buttons or quick reply options.
 Have it direct to a block that changes their subscription statusattribute to unsubscribed.

-Of course, once someone unsubscribes, you’ve got to make sure to exclude them from future sponsored messages!
-Find out how to exclude these segments.
-(You’ll need to do it every time you send a new sponsored message to make sure your audience data is up to date.
-Luckily, our Segment Sync feature makes this a cinch.)
+Of course, once someone unsubscribes, you’ve got to make sure to exclude them from future sponsored messages.
+You’ll need to do it every time you send a new sponsored message to make sure your audience data is up to date.
+Luckily, our Segment Sync feature makes this a cinch.

 And in case you were wondering, there’s no need to exclude users who still fall within the 24-hour window from your sponsored message campaign.
 Facebook won’t deliver your message to those people, and you won’t be charged for them.

 Facebook has several impressive case studies about businesses who have had great results with sponsored messages.
 Take a look at the story of: